Calvin-Kuo/calvinkuo/src/data/about.md

 - My parents both have Computer Science degrees, so I became familiar with computers from a young age.

 - As a kid, I remember playing with my father's clunky computer; I instantly became intrigued by computer programs.
-I may have endangered his business a couple times by playing around with his computer too much.
+I may have endangered his business a couple times by playing around too much with his computer.

 - At 5, I began learning how to swim and ice skate "competitively".
 After a year, I decided to stick with swimming and give up ice skating because I preferred warm sports over cold sports.

 - At 6, I began Chinese school where I learned how to read, write, listen, and speak Mandarin Chinese.
-For the next 12 years, my weekend mornings were dedicated to Chinese school.
+For the next 12 years, my weekend mornings and afternoons were dedicated to Chinese school.

 - At 7, my parents gifted me a Gameboy for the 14 hour flight to China.
 Besides this being my first time visiting Asia, this was the first time I had a gaming device of any kind.